-The AD5381 contains a temperature shutdown function to protect the chip if multiple outputs are shorted.
-The shortcircuit current of each output amplifier is typically 40 mA.
+The AD5381 contains a temperature shutdown function to protect the chip in case multiple outputs are shorted.
+The short circuit current of each output amplifier is typically 40 mA.
 Operating the AD5381 at 5 V leads to a power dissipation of 200 mW per shorted amplifier.
 With five channels shorted, this leads to an extra watt of power dissipation.
 For the 100-lead LQFP, the θ{IA} is typically 44°C/W.